Exmouth Community College: Comprehensive

+In 2023, Tom Inman became the new headteacher, replacing Andrew Davis.
+Davis had been headteacher since the departure of Tony Alexander in 2017.

 Curriculum

-The college has taught computer studies at GCSE and A Level for a number of years.
+The college has taught computer studies at GCSE and A-level for a number of years.
 As well as offering the core curriculum with a choice between academic and vocational subjects, the college also offers an alternative curriculum, focusing entirely on workplace skills.
 The options available at Key Stage 4 are extensive, and include everything from Computer Science to Health and Care.

 Ofsted

-The school's most recent full Ofsted inspection was in October 2017, with the most recent School inspection visit in February 2020.
-All of the reports since November 2017 have cited that the school requires improvement in its overall effectiveness as a school.
+The school's most recent full Ofsted inspection was in February 2024.
+All of the reports since November 2017 have cited that the school requires improvement in its overall effectiveness as a school; however, personal development, leadership and management, and sixth form provision were all rated 'good' in the latest report (2024).